chidiwilliams/chidiwilliams.com/content/post/goto-reconsidered.md

         jmp     .L2
 ```

+### Conditional jumps

-In the previous section, we saw an example of a conditional `GOTO`: a `GOTO` combined with an `IF` statement.
-Let's modify our printing program to print only the first 20 integers.
+In the previous section, we also saw an example of a conditional GOTO: a GOTO combined with an `if` statement.

 ```c
 void main()